-In 1995 Jennifer Finch (aka Precious) and Xander Smith, both looking to start something “different” then what they had been doing musically in the past, found each other one day while walking on the Santa Monica Promenade.
+Finch explained to Smith her vision of a boy/girl, guitar/vocal team, and Smith played Finch 4 track demos he had recorded in his garage apartment of what is In 1995 Jennifer Precious Finch and Xander Smith, both looking to start something “different” than what they had been doing musically in the past, found each other one day while walking on the Santa Monica Promenade.
 Although the two had met some years earlier while co-promoting a Rock for Choice event, they had never stayed in touch.
 The chance meeting inspired them to discuss a possible side-project together.
-Finch explained to Smith her vision of a boy/girl, guitar/vocal team and Smith played Finch 4 track demos he had recorded in his garage apartment of what is now “Drip”, “GoTo” and “Lust”.
-Originally wanting to do a dance project, something totally different then what they were known for, they found the equipment needed to be too costly.
-They quickly changed gears to what they knew best; song driven rock/pop.
-The two added Junko Ito, a bass player Smith also met on the Promenade, and Chris Bratton, a drummer friend of Finch’s.
-Bratton and Finch had become good friends when her band L7 and his band Wool had done extensive touring in Europe and in America together for a year prior.
+Finch explained to Smith her vision of a boy/girl, guitar/vocal team, and Smith played Finch 4 track demos he had recorded in his garage apartment of what is now “Drip”, “GoTo” and “Lust”.
+Originally wanting to do a dance project, something totally different than what they were known for, the equipment needed turned out to be too costly.
+So, they quickly changed gears to what they knew best; song-driven rock/pop.
+The two added Junko Ito, a bass player Smith also had met on the Promenade, and Chris Bratton, a drummer friend of Finch’s.
+Bratton and Finch had become good friends when her band L7 and his band Wool had done extensive touring together the previous year in both Europe and America.

-Originally the group went by the name Lyme, but had to change it to avoid conflict with a heavy metal band in Florida with the same name.
-After struggling to find a name that would not already exist somewhere in the world, and that could at least please 3 of the 4 members, the band decided to let Ito come up with the name.
-The reasoning being that since Ito’s native language was not English (she is Japanese), just may come up with a name that was either so simple no one would have ever thought of it or something so unique that it just may work.
-She delivered- OtherStarPeople.
+Originally called “Lyme” the band had to change their name in order to avoid any conflict as it was already being used by a heavy metal band in Florida.
+After they struggled to pick a new name that did not already exist somewhere in the world, and that would please at least 3 of the 4 members, the band decided to let Ito decide what they were to be called.
+The reasoning here was that, since Ito’s native language was not English (it’s Japanese), she just might come up with a name that was either so simple no one would have ever thought of it, or something so unique, that it just may work.
+Junko delivered “OtherStarPeople.”

-Before the name change, while the band was still Lyme, they caught the attention of A&R guru Jeff Suhy of A&M Records.
-Although Finch and Bratton where still playing full time in their other bands, Suhy made arrangements for them to sign a deal with A&M and to be able to promote the group as a “side project” .
-He and the band also painstakingly put together a schedule that would not conflict with L7’s or Wool’s recording and touring schedules.
+Before this name change, Lyme (soon to be OSP) caught the attention of A&R guru Jeff Suhy of A&M Records.
+Although Finch and Bratton were still playing full time in their other bands, Suhy arranged a deal with A&M they could sign as long as they promoted the group as a “side project.”
+He and the band also painstakingly put together a timeline that would not conflict with L7’s or Wool’s recording and touring schedules.

-With all members in place, the band is looking forward to releasing their Roy Thomas Baker produced album (which due to a corporate merger is now on Interscope/ A&M Records) and doing extensive touring of the the World (and beyond!)
+With all members in place, the band was set to release their Roy Thomas Baker produced the album, Diamonds in the Belly of the Dog (Interscope/ A&M Records), and launch their extensive touring of the World (and beyond!)